Plastic-Scanner/handheld-scanner/README.md

 A handheld version of the PlasticScanner as a part of a masterthesis at DTU

 > **Warning**
-> This is under development, and should not be reproduced before a release is published
+> This is under development, and should not be reproduced before a release is published, or if you want do develop it yourself